-In this article we show how the collection of data from one event can be used to create charts that highlight various statistics and trends.
+In this article we show an example of how you can use the Event hub to collect data and create charts that highlight various statistics and trends.

 Throughout this article we will referring to an example spreadsheet that contains a template, example data and charts.